Xilinx/Vitis-AI/dsa/WAA-TRD/proj/pre-built/classification-pre_DPUv2/README.md

 Download and unzip mpsoc common system & zcu102 base platform package from chapter 1.

-Download [Vitis-AI.1.3-WAA-TRD.bin.tar.gz](https://www.xilinx.com/bin/public/openDownload?filename=Vitis-AI.1.3-WAA-TRD.bin.tar.gz).
+Download [Vitis-AI.1.3.1-WAA-TRD.bin.tar.gz](https://www.xilinx.com/bin/public/openDownload?filename=Vitis-AI.1.3.1-WAA-TRD.bin.tar.gz).
 Untar the packet and copy `bin` folder to `Vitis-AI/dsa/WAA-TRD/`.

+**Note that for bash, same Vitis-AI.1.3.1-WAA-TRD.bin.tar.gz file can be obtained from here `/wrk/acceleration/users/maheshm/publicDownloadrepo/`

 The following tutorials assume that the Vitis and XRT environment variable is set as given below.